-For the past ten years in February/March, a group of of old skiing friends have decided to travel to British Columbia, Canada or Colorado USA and spend three or more weeks sampling the skiing wares of their famous ski resorts.
+For the past ten years in February/March, a group of of old skiing friends have decided to travel to British Columbia, Canada or Colorado USA and spend three or more weeks sampling the skiing wares of the famous ski resorts of North America.
 In some ways they are journeys of loss for the Australian economy as most of the group has sworn off going skiing in their home country.
 The usual reason given goes something like, “Why go to Perisher and spend 20 minutes in the queue and then spend 5 minutes coming down the slope?
 When you come to the American or Canadian ski fields, you spend five minutes in the queues and at least 20 minutes coming down the slopes.”

 Another reason for not staying and skiing at home ski fields is that the comparative cost of two-week ski holiday in Canada/USA is generally in the same range as what you would pay for lift tickets, accommodation and travel to the ski fields of Australia.
 The comparative shortness and unreliability of the ski seasons in the Southern hemisphere is also another issue raised when this argument gets heated.
 Although, when ‘baby-boomer powder-hounds’ get arguing about the merits of skiing between the continents, they often skip the data and fall back on the “We’re too old to drink bad wine” argument!
 Here are some reviews of ski resorts in British Columbia, Canada based on the experiences of these ageing alpinists.